hashhashu/separable-notes/README.md

 ### ChangeLog
 #### 0.1.9
 * add `gotoTag` to quickly jump to tag symobol in `sepNotes_category`
+* description about tag can be refreshed immediately
+* fix bug that commands(such as `remove header`) won't take effect when tag has description

 #### 0.1.8
 * tag can be renamed in sidebar of `sepNotes_category`